stevebeer/openvpn-server/README.md

 router or gateway.
 It is recommended that you use a fresh image of Raspbian, but if you don't, be sure to make a backup image of your existing installation before proceeding.
-You will also need to setup your Pi with a static IP address (see either source 3 or 4) and have your router forward port 1194 (varies by model & manufacturer; consult your router manufacturer's documentation to do this).
+You will also need to setup your Pi with a static IP address (see either source 1 or 2 at the bottom of this Readme) and have your router forward port 1194 (varies by model & manufacturer; consult your router manufacturer's documentation to do this).
 You should also find your Pi's local IP address on your network and the public IP address of your network and write them down before beginning.
-Enabling SSH on your Pi is also highly recommended, so that you can run a very compact headless server without a monitor or keyboard and be able to access it even more conveniently (This is also covered by source 4).
+Enabling SSH on your Pi is also highly recommended, so that you can run a very compact headless server without a monitor or keyboard and be able to access it even more conveniently (This is also covered by source 2).
 And last but not least, you will need to be logged in under the default user pi,  so be sure to change pi's user password from the default.

 Server-Side Setup
 -----------------